 Green Knight

-Where Eldritch Knights serve entities of other planes, the Green Knight fights in defense of the Material Plane, and has as its lord none other than the heart of nature itself.
+Where Eldritch Knights serve entities of other planes, the Green Knight fights in defense of the Material Plane, and has as its lord none other than the heart of Nature itself.
 Some Green Knights are sworn to protect nature against encroaching settlements and the exploitative mining and farming of the humanoid races.
 Others work for the balance of such projects to help these races find a fair place in the natural world.

 At Home in Wild Places

-At 3rd level, you choose a terrain type.
-You have advantage on survival checks and nature checks while in the terrain you’ve chosen.
-You can always find safe shelter in your terrain type, or the means of creating safe shelter.
+At 3rd level, you gain advantage on survival checks and nature checks while in the terrain type of your choice.
+You can always find safe shelter, or the means of creating it, while in your terrain type.

 Primal Accuracy

-At 3rd level, your proficiency with Clubs, Quarterstaves, Greatclubs, Slings, and Blowguns increases to Expertise: you gain half your proficiency bonus again to attack rolls made with these weapons.
+At 3rd level, you gain expertise with clubs, quarterstaves, greatclubs, slings, and blowgunsand you gain half your proficiency bonus again to attack rolls made with these weapons.
 Additionally, you gain half of your proficiency bonus as damage to attacks made with these weapons.

-If you ever take the Great Weapon Master feat, your Champion of the Glade bonus does not interact with attacks that you choose to take a -5 check with.
+If you take the Great Weapon Master feat, your Champion of the Glade bonus does not interact with attacks that you choose to take a -5 check with.

-Spellcasting

-At third level, you learn 2 cantrips from the Druid spell list, and can prepare a number of Druid spells equal to your Wisdom modifier, not including cantrips.
+3rd level, you learn 2 cantrips from the druid spell list, and can prepare a number of druid spells equal to your Wisdom modifier, not including cantrips.

 You gain an additional cantrip at 10th level.